Jwabbles/express_gulp_template/README.md

 nf start
 ```

 After a few seconds this will open the application in your default browser and enable live reload.
-To change you default browser `add browser: 'google chrome'`, under `browserSync` inside `gulp/config.js`
+To change your default browser `add browser: 'google chrome'`, under `browserSync` inside `gulp/config.js`

 ## Assets